-Prerequisite: SPAN 340 or SPAN 352 or SPAN 353 or SPAN 355 or SPAN 356
+- General Education Requirement Fulfillment: Arts & Humanities - Prerequisite: SPAN 340 or SPAN 352 or SPAN 353 or SPAN 355 or SPAN 356 - Offering: Alternate years in spring - Instructor: Overstreet

-• Instructor: Overstreet

 SPAN 445 Topics in Medieval and Early Modern Spanish Literature (1)

 This seminar focuses on various aspects of medieval and early modern Spanish literature promoting an interdisciplinary approach that combines the in-depth analysis of literary texts, with the study of visual texts and other artistic manifestations.
 Emphasis is placed on the historical and anthropological background, and gender issues.
 Conducted in Spanish.